 After arriving in Santiago, many pilgrims continue on to Cape Fisterra on the Camino de Fisterra, which would add another 4 walking days to your journey.

 Many others choose less known routes such as the Camino Portugues, Portuguese Way, which is the second most popular attracting approximately 18% of pilgrims; or the Camino del Norte, the Northern Way.

 - One of the shortest Camino routes is the Camino Ingles, the English Way, which is just 118kms from Ferrol to Santiago and would take just 1 week to complete.

-The beauty of the Camino is that you can start and finish at any point so you can adapt the trip to the time you have available.
+The beauty of the Camino is that you can start and finish at any point so you can adapt the trip to the time you have available and your fitness level.